Rak256/Neural-Network-/README.md

 *Notation*
 - C : Cost function
--
+- L : The hidden layer closest to the output layer.
+L = 3 in this network.
+- Aˡ : For some layer l, this is the activated output data of that layer.
+- Zˡ : For some layer l, this is the raw output data of that layer.
+- Wˡ : For some layer l, this is the weight matrix of that layer.
+- bˡ : For some layer l, this is the bias matrix of that layer.

-Note that C is the cost function, A3 is equivavlent to y_hat, and A0 is the raw input training data.
+Note that A3 is equivavlent to y_hat, and A⁰ is the raw input training data.

 ### ∂C/∂A

 The first partial derivative that must be computed is ∂C/∂A at the output layer.
-Let's call this layer capital L and the output A^[L].
-This should result in an n^[l] x m matrix (where n^[l] is the number of nodes in layer l and m is the number of training samples) where each i-jth entry is  ∂C/∂aᵢⱼ.
-Therefore, one can find this partial derivative matrix by finding the arbritrary ∂C/∂aᵢⱼ.
+Let's call the hidden layer closest to the output layer capital L and the output A^[L].
+This should result in an n^[L] x m matrix (where n^[L] is the number of nodes in layer L and m is the number of training samples) where each i-jth entry is  ∂C/∂Aᵢⱼ.
+Therefore, one can find this partial derivative matrix by finding the arbritrary ∂C/∂Aᵢⱼ.
 This neural network only has one output node so there is only 1 row in the output matrix.
 Therefore, the derivative can be shortened to ∂C/∂aⱼ The cost function is:

 <img width="1339" height="212" alt="image" src="https://github.com/user-attachments/assets/d12aa61b-9094-4984-a2ec-87583bf90c9a" />